 - Stupidest: Storm Kettle, lots of space for a gadget to only boil water with.

 - Should have brought: Oven and canoe.
 Both have been a discussed for the past 9 years.
-We bought the oven recently (read about it here), but the canoe is subject to debate.
+We bought the Coleman Camp oven recently, but the canoe is subject to debate.

 Meanwhile, the party went on!